choerodon/manager-service/README.md

 GRANT ALL PRIVILEGES ON manager_service.* TO choerodon@'%';
 FLUSH PRIVILEGES;
 ```
-New file of "init-local-database.sh" in the root directory of the `manager-service` project：
+New file of `init-local-database.sh` in the root directory of the `manager-service` project：

 ```sh
 mkdir -p target